Erol Bulut

-Erol Bulut (/tr/; born 30 January 1975) is a Turkish professional football manager and former player.
-He is currently the head coach of Süper Lig club Antalyaspor.
+Erol Bulut (/tr/; born 30 January 1975) is a Turkish professional football manager and former player, who last coached Süper Lig club Antalyaspor.

 Club career

 Football

 Born in Bad Schwalbach, West Germany, During his career as a football player, Erol Bulut achieved notable successes.
 He represented Turkey in the under-21 international level.
 His journey began with various German clubs in his youth.
 In 1995, he transferred from Eintracht Frankfurt to Fenerbahçe in Turkey, where he secured the Süper Lig title in the following season.
 Afterward, he returned to Eintracht Frankfurt briefly in 1999 before mainly playing on loan for Turkish clubs.

 Bulut continued his career trajectory, moving between various clubs.
 He returned to Turkey in 2003 with Bursaspor, followed by a stint at 1860 Munich in Germany.
 His move to Greece's Olympiacos in 2005 proved fruitful, as he won the Super League Greece and Greek Football Cup in his initial year.
 His contract was terminated during the second season.
 After subsequent trials at European clubs, he played for Ukraine's Metalurh Donetsk in 2007.
 From 2008–09, he joined Greece's second division club Olympiacos Volos, eventually moving to OFI in January 2011 and securing promotion to the Super League.

 Bulut's playing career concluded after a second promotion with Veria in the summer of 2012.
 He underwent trial periods at clubs like Stoke City, Rangers, and Newcastle United.